Our Verdict

 Common questions about this comparison

-The Duramont offers multiple recline angles with tilt tension control for greater flexibility.
-The Veratric chair has a more limited recline range of 90-120 degrees.
+The Duramont chair offers multiple recline angles with tilt tension control, suggesting a broader range.
+The Veratric chair has a 90-120 degree recline function.

 Explore Other Categories